-We operate through 121 branch offices in the Asia Pacific Middle East (APME) region.
-The largest of these operations are located in Japan, India, Korea and Australia, all of which operate through branch offices.
+We operate through 110 branch offices in the Asia Pacific Middle East (APME) region.
+The largest of these operations are located in Japan and India, which operate through branch offices.
 Our APME operations provide a variety of workforce solutions and services offered through Manpower, Experis and Talent Solutions, including permanent, temporary and contract recruitment, assessment and selection, training and outsourcing.
-During 2023 in this segment, approximately 77% of revenues were derived from our staffing/interim services, 5% from permanent recruitment services, 16% from outcome-based solutions and consulting and 2% from other services.
+During 2024 in this segment, 81% of revenues were derived from our staffing/interim services, 2% from permanent recruitment services, 15% from outcome-based solutions and consulting and 2% from other services